Department of Computer Science

 Laboratory Teaching Internships and Assistantships

-In addition to their classroom experiences, undergraduates may enhance their learning experience as lab assistants or teaching assistants for computer science courses.
+In addition to their classroom experiences, undergraduates may enhance their learning experience as laboratory assistants or teaching assistants for computer science courses.
 They can gain valuable work experience as assistants on the department's computer services staff.
-The department also encourages students to pursue internships and summer co-op experiences.
+The department also encourages students to pursue internship experiences.
 Carolina's proximity to Research Triangle Park means that computer science majors have many internship and postgraduation opportunities available in their own backyard.

 Study abroad opportunities with priority for computer science students are offered through University College London (UCL) and the National University of Singapore (NUS) School of Computing.

-UCL can accept UNCChapel Hill students for either a spring semester or yearlong exchange.
+UCL can accept UNCChapel Hill students for either a semester or yearlong exchange.
+For semester-only programs, UCL recommends registering for spring semester rather than fall as it better matches their academic calendar.
 Many courses satisfying the computer science B.S. requirements can be completed at UCL.
 UCL is located in the heart of London and is just a few blocks away from UNCChapel Hill's European Study Center in Winston House.

 NUS can accept UNCChapel Hill students for fall or spring semester, or a yearlong exchange.
 This exchange allows Carolina students to enroll directly into the NUS School of Computing and choose their courses from among the full offering.
-Students may also be able to take other courses at NUS outside of the School of Computing on a case-by-case basis.
+On a case-by-case basis, students may also be able to take other courses at NUS outside of the School of Computing.
 Study abroad at NUS is eligible for the Phillips Ambassadors Scholarship.
-Please see phillips.studyabroad.unc.edu for more information.
+Please see phillips.unc.edu for more information.

 Application for both programs is through the University's Study Abroad Office.
 Application to the UCL programs and the NUS fall and yearlong programs takes place early in the spring of each year.
 Application for the NUS spring program takes place early in the fall of each year.
 Applicants for exchange participation must have completed at least one year of study at UNCChapel Hill and must have declared a computer science or precomputer science major.
 Study abroad satisfies the experiential education General Education requirement of the undergraduate curriculum.

 The department awards two yearly prizes to computer science majors.
 In conjunction with SAS Institute, the department annually presents the Charles H. Dunham Scholarship.
-The Dunham scholarship includes a cash award to the student and a summer internship at SAS.
-The department also annually presents the Stephen F. Weiss Award for Outstanding Achievement in Computer Science which includes a cash prize.
+The Dunham scholarship includes a cash award to the student and a summer internship at SAS and is awarded in the spring semester to a student in their junior year.
+The department also annually presents the Stephen F. Weiss Award for Outstanding Achievement in Computer Science, which includes a cash prize.
+The Weiss award is presented to a student in the fall of the senior year.

 Undergraduate students can participate in nationally recognized research programs or use the department's facilities to pursue self-directed research with a faculty member.
-The department has built peaks of excellence in several areas, including computer graphics, distributed and collaborative systems, hardware design, medical imaging, networking, and parallel computing.
 Much of its research is accessible to undergraduates and focuses on solving real-world problems.

 The department maintains a number of computer servers to support programming projects in advanced COMP courses.
 Within Sitterson Hall and the Brooks Computer Science Building, computer science majors have access to additional facilities, including projection facilities for pair programming and research-computing equipment for students engaged in supervised research projects.